Vitals

 Health Diary

-ImproVING credibility through a physical health Scanning experience
+Improving credibility & user engagement through a physical health Scanning experience

 The original B-type product displayed vital signs in list form, the long scrolling makes data overwhelming and hard to grasp quickly.